egranata/aria/docs/CONTRIBUTING.md

 git checkout -b fix-issue-42-json-parsing-error
 ```

-Please consider installing the pre-commit hooks, as they will automatically run checks on your code prior to submitting.
+We recommend installing the [pre-commit hooks](https://pre-commit.com/#install), as they automatically run checks on your code to ensure that it adheres to the project's style and quality standards.

 ### 3. Write Your Code